 Be sure you have done your market research for your new business and you know that there is a market for your product and service.
 Then get some people around you who will help you, guide you and support you.
 But most of all, be passionate about what you do, and be prepared to put in the work and investment required to make your business work.
-You'll need to be resilient, and have a vision and a plan for where you're going.
+You will need to be resilient, have a vision and a plan for where you're going.

 Which one phrase or quote sums up your attitude to business life?

 Be professional at all times, treat others how you wish to be treated or more importantly, how they wish to be treated, and strive to be the very best you possibly can.
-My other mantra is"Do It NOW!"
+My other mantra is "Do It NOW!"

 What do you do at week-ends?

 I love spending time with my family, friends and our animals!
 I have 2 adult kids, Hollie and Sam, who keep me young at heart, and am very proud of both of them.
 I love to stay fit, take long walks in the countryside where I live, dining out, and going on adventures.
 My love of my life is my partner, Phil, who is the most wonderful man in the world.
 I feel so lucky to have so many truly beautiful people in my life.

 What book are you currently reading?

 For the 3rd time, I'm reading The Big Leap.
 Always got several books on the go at any one time.